Dyffryn Fernant Garden, near Fishguard

 Further down Nicky's Field, a series of fifty four-by-two metre ornamental grass beds which look fantastic in the wind, leads on to the pond.
 The self catered holiday cottage is situated right in the middle of the garden.

-Dyffryn Fernant - 2019 -normally open from April - please check website for details - Adventurous wheelchairs only.
+Dyffryn Fernant - 2020 Opening Times -normally open from early April - please check website for details - Adventurous wheelchairs only.
 Picnics allowed.
 WC.
-Regret no dogs.
 Group bookings by arrangement only.

 Self catering cottage available.